danielrbradley/alexa-fs/README.md

 `alexa-fs` is a lightweight library for writing Alexa skills in F# which are then compilled to JS via [Fable](http://fable.io/).

+See the [examples folder](examples) for more complete sample skills.

 ## Hello World Example

 ```fsharp